Bachelor of Sustainable Fashion Design Course Outline

 Students progressing into Year Two work within an overall framework of both historical and contemporary investigation and collection development.

-Sustainable design thinking and practices are embedded in the proposed Sustainable Fashion Design pathway and students are encouraged to consider environmental and social concerns within the global fashion industry and their own sustainable fashion practice.
+Sustainable design thinking and practices are embedded into the courses and students are encouraged to consider environmental and social concerns within the global fashion industry and their own sustainable fashion practice.
 Students explore and work with natural dyes, craft techniques, organic fabrics, deadstock fabrics, upcycled materials, and minimal or Zero Waste pattern making and cutting methods.